frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

 ## Tutorial Overview
 Blender is a complex, opensource 3D animation software that we can use for rendering digital elevation models for beautiful relief cartography and scene building.
 The advantage of Blender is it’s built for flexible light simulation so we can create more realistic visuals on our landscape within this software relative to GIS platforms.

-The UI for Blender is overwhelming (SO MANY THINGS!), but this tutorial is meant to direct you to the bits you need for topographic rendering.
+The GUI for Blender is overwhelming (SO MANY THINGS!), but this tutorial is meant to direct you to the bits you need for topographic rendering.

 This exercise follows an excellent and more detailed tutorial by Daniel Huffman, but I've pulled out the skeleton of his workflow and updated the visuals with the 2.8 release UI and nuances.
 For more in-depth discussion of what we're doing, please see his tutorial for 2.79 (He'll be updating for 2.8 soon!).
 It's excellent: [Huffman Tutorial](https://somethingaboutmaps.wordpress.com/2017/11/16/creating-shaded-relief-in-blender/)